-Proud Boys' leader expected to turn himself in for BLM flag burning
+Proud Boys' leader turns himself in for BLM flag burning

-WASHINGTON — Henry "Enrique" Tarrio, the leader of the Proud Boys, is expected to turn himself in to police on Monday.
+WASHINGTON — Henry "Enrique" Tarrio, the leader of the Proud Boys, turned himself in to police Monday evening.

+Tarrio, chairman of the Proud Boys, an all-male organization known for pushing a far-right-wing agenda, and known for violence and neo-nazi ties, arrived at the D.C.
+Central Detention Facility about 9 p.m.
+Monday, with just hours left until the deadline a D.C.
+Judge gave him to self-surrender and begin serving his jail term.

 A D.C.
 Superior Court judge sentenced Tarrio to more than five months behind bars last month for burning a Black Lives Matter banner and bringing two high-capacity magazines into the District of Columbia back in December.